Jake Burger Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in the league.
+- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in MLB.

-- The Phillies have the 27th-ranked team ERA among all league pitching staffs (5.48).
+- The Phillies' 5.48 team ERA ranks 27th across all league pitching staffs.

-- The Phillies are sending Falter (0-2) out to make his fourth start of the season.
-He is 0-2 with a 4.80 ERA and nine strikeouts in 15 2/3 innings pitched.
+- Wheeler (0-1) gets the starting nod for the Phillies in his fourth start of the season.
+He's put together a 4.02 ERA in 15 2/3 innings pitched, with 18 strikeouts.

-- The left-hander's most recent time out was on Thursday against the Cincinnati Reds, when he threw 4 2/3 innings, surrendering five earned runs while allowing eight hits.
+- The righty's last appearance came on Wednesday against the Miami Marlins, when he tossed six innings, surrendering one earned run while giving up three hits.

-- In three games this season, the 25-year-old has an ERA of 4.80, with 5.4 strikeouts per nine innings.
-Opponents are batting .311 against him.
+- The 32-year-old has amassed an ERA of 4.02, with 10.3 strikeouts per nine innings, in three games this season.
+Opponents are hitting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.